Geoffrey Perkins: Early life

 Perkins attended the Harrow County Grammar School, alongside Nigel Sheinwald, Michael Portillo and Clive Anderson, with whom he ran the debating society.
 He took an early interest in drama in 1970, and he worked with Clive Anderson to write a charity revue called Happy Poison.

 Perkins read English literature while at Lincoln College, Oxford and while a student directed and wrote for The Oxford Revues of 1974 and 1975.
 After his time at Oxford, Perkins joined the Ocean Transport and Trading Company, where he was put to work studying waste timber in Liverpool.
 He did not last long in the field of commercial shipping.
 In 1977 drawing upon his work for the Oxford Revue, Perkins joined BBC Radio's light entertainment department alongside Cambridge graduates John Lloyd and Griff Rhys Jones.

 In 1986, Perkins married Lisa Braun, who was BBC studio manager on Hitchhiker's Guide.
-The couple lost their first child to cot death in 1986.
+Their first child died to cot death in 1986.